Electrician tool kit

 Old Knob and Tube Wiring: Is It Dangerous?

-If your home still has old knob and tube wiring, you may be wondering whether it’s safe to keep using.
+If your home still has old knob and tube wiring — an outdated system the CPSC warns poses serious fire risks when combined with modern insulation or high-demand appliances wiring, you may be wondering whether it’s safe to keep using.
 While this early form of electrical wiring was once standard in homes built before the 1950s, it lacks many of the safety features found in modern electrical systems.

 In this guide, we’ll explain how knob and tube wiring works, whether it’s dangerous, the warning signs to watch for, and what your options are for upgrading or repairing it.